sacovo/digital-democracy/README.md

 ```

 Fonts for the title and body of the generated pdf are controlled through environment variables `PDF_TITLE` and `PDF_BODY_FONT`, set them in your environment file or directly in the docker-compose.yml file.

+## Translating

+To create a translation for a new language you can run `docker-compose exec web python manage.py makemessages -l de` with the language code instead of `de`.
+This will put the translation files into a subfolder
+in `papers/locale`, where you can translate the messages.
+You can just use a text editor or also a special editor for translation files, like https://poedit.net/ .
+After adding the changes you can run `docker-compose exec web python manage.py compilemessages`.

+To change an existing translation you just need to find the subfolder in `papers/locale` and change what you want to change and then run `compilemessages` to generate the compiled translation files.